pymupdf/PyMuPDF/docs/page.rst

       :arg rect_like clip: choose which part of the source page to show.
 Default is the full page, else must be finite and its intersection with the source page must not be empty.

-      .. note:: In contrast to method :meth:`Document.insert_pdf`, this method does not copy annotations, widgets or links, so these are not included in the target [#f6]_.
+      .. note:: In contrast to method :meth:`Document.insert_pdf`, this method does not copy annotations, widgets or links, so these objects are not included in the target [#f6]_.
 But all its **other resources (text, images, fonts, etc.)** will be imported into the current PDF.
 They will therefore appear in text extractions and in :meth:`get_fonts` and :meth:`get_images` lists -- even if they are not contained in the visible area given by *clip*.

       Example: Show the same source page, rotated by 90 and by -90 degrees: